It’s no secret that as time goes on, marketing and advertising will become even more complex.

 One of the most iconic examples is Foot Locker’s Snapchat AR filter that creates the illusion that LeBron James, famed LA Lakers NBA player, explodes out of an in-store Nike poster.
 The 2D image transforms into a 3D digital model that speeds up in real-time as James transitions into a slam dunk.

-In 2020, you’ll see even more brands experiencing with AR in their marketing, whether that be via apps, retail experiences, or event marketing.
+More brands are testing AR in their marketing, whether that be via apps, retail experiences, or event marketing.
 This is largely due to the fact that AR is a cutting-edge novelty that peaks a lot of consumer interest.
-It makes you wonder, once AR loses its luster, what will brands come up with next?
+It makes us wonder, once AR loses its luster, what will brands come up with next?